KxSystems/docs/docs/basics/iteration.md

 ```

-## Unary operators
+## Extendersrs

-The distributive and progressive operators are unary.
+The distributor and progressor extenders are unary.
 They take maps as arguments and derive functions (_extensions_) that apply the maps repeatedly.

-Unary operators can be applied postfix, and almost always are.
+The extenders (apart from Compose)can be applied postfix, and almost always are.
-For example, the Over operator `/` takes the Add operator `+` to derive the extension `+/`, which reduces a list by summing it.
+For example, the Over extender `/` takes the Add operator `+` to derive the extension `+/`, which reduces a list by summing it.

 ```q
 q)(+/)2 3 4 5